 So then I began to think beyond my vanity and, well, into my living room.
 With temps dipping into the 40s and 50s, it's been a relatively chilly winter by L.A. standards.
 As such, I've turned the heat on in my apartment several nights, which keeps me from shivering in my bed but also turns the place into a miniature Sahara.
 My complexion isn't the only part of me bearing the brunt of the extreme dryness—something that finally occurred to me after my throat and sinuses had been inexplicably raw for over two weeks.

 And suddenly, the solution was quite obvious: I needed a humidifier.

-And the benefits of owning a humidifier are more than superficial—Rouleau cites a recent study that showed that a virus is 32% less likely to survive when relative humidity is between 40% and 60%.
-"A home in the winter can drop to a 15% humidity level, but a humidifier can boost this up significantly," she says.
+And the benefits of owning a humidifier are more than superficial—research indicates that a virus is less likely to survive when relative humidity is between 40% and 60%.
+"A home in the winter can drop to a 15% humidity level, but a humidifier can boost this up significantly," says Rouleau.

 Of course, making the most of a humidifier requires a little tweaking in the rest of your skincare routine too.
-Rouleau advises taking extra care in the winter to immediately moisturize your complexion after cleansing it, preferably with an alcohol-free toner followed by a cream or serum.
-(Her brand-new Moisture Infusion Toner, $43, is a great option this time of year.)
+Rouleau's Moisture Infusion Toner, $45, is a great option this time of year.
 "If you leave your skin bare for more than 60 seconds, moisture will start to evaporate out of the skin, leaving it tight and dry," she explains.
 "Perform your skincare routine quickly, so the moisture in your skin stays put."